phac-nml/irida/doc/developer/setup/index.md

     mvn clean jetty:run

-#### Running the complete test suite

-You can run the complete test suite like so:

-    mvn clean verify

 Setting up Galaxy
 -----------------

+The complete test suite sets up a temporary instance of Galaxy for verifying interactions between IRIDA and Galaxy, so you must install some prerequisites before you can run the complete test suite.
 Please see the article on [setting up Galaxy](galaxy).